 The Parfianka Pomegranate is native to western Asia but fast becoming one of the most popular fruits in the U.S. due to its enormous health benefits.
 It is an eye-catching, long-lived tropical plant that's sure to draw interest from family and neighbors.

 This deciduous shrub features angular branches with upright growth for a full, robust appearance.
 Glossy, lance-shaped leaves round out the lush appearance of this tropical ornamental, spotlighting it as a stand-out in any yard.
-It happily thrives in almost any soil conditions and commonly reaches 10 feet in height.
-It can also live up to 200 years!
+It happily thrives in almost any soil conditions and can also live up to 200 years!